sophia-zube/incari-doc/demo-projects/prefabs-demo.md

 :exclamation: Using our Prefabs, we managed to create a dashboard in mere minutes using **Incari Studio**.
-As your **Prefab** library grows, building complex projects for any need will only get quicker
+As your **Prefab** library grows, building complex projects for any need will only get quicker.